TURKMENISTAN: Children's summer camp warning, fines, new Religion Law, "no religion" in army

 The man who on 18 April answered the telephone of Atamurad Tayliev, Chair of the Mejlis Committee on the Protection of Human Rights and Freedoms, put the phone down as soon as Forum 18 introduced itself.

-Amendments to the Religion Law in 2015 abolished the Gengesh (Council) for Religious Affairs, together with the dual role that regional imams had in implementing state policy on religion.
+A presidential decree of 19 February 2015 (followed by amendments to the Religion Law later in 2015) abolished the Gengesh (Council) for Religious Affairs, together with the dual role that regional imams had in implementing state policy on religion.
 The new government body - the Commission for Work with Religious Organisations, subject to the Cabinet of Ministers – is headed by Turkmenistan's former imam Mekan Akyev (see below).